Science Diplomacy Education Network

 Science Diplomacy: an Introductory Online Course

-AAAS and The World Academy of Sciences (TWAS) will participate in the third AAAS-TWAS Course on Science and Diplomacy to be held in Trieste, Italy, from August 21-25, 2017.
+AAAS and The World Academy of Sciences (TWAS) participated in the third AAAS-TWAS Course on Science and Diplomacy held in Trieste, Italy, from August 21-25, 2017.

-The AAAS Center for Science Diplomacy will host the first Science Diplomacy & Leadership Workshop in Washington, D.C. from September 10-16, 2017.
+The AAAS Center for Science Diplomacy hosted the first Science Diplomacy & Leadership Workshop in Washington, D.C. from September 10-16, 2017.